CLSherrod/clsherrod.github.io/_posts/2012-11-27-business-ideas-book-kindle.md

 ---
-title: "Play Prosperity Games Book Renamed & Now On Kindle"
+title: Play Prosperity Games Book Renamed & Now On Kindle
 date: 2012-11-27
 last_modified_at: 2023-10-03
-categories: News
+categories: Business & Entrepreneurship
 tags:
   - idea-generation
   - games
   - book-review
+  - news
 permalink: /play-prosperity-games-kindle/
 ---
 Now that my privately printed book is presently on Amazon Kindle, and it comes with a name change.